 EVALUATIONSAfter each rotation, each faculty member evaluates each fellow according to the six ACGME core competencies of patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and system-based practice.
 All faculty members meet with fellows individually for verbal feedback and evaluation.
 For endoscopy, technical competence is also evaluated through specifically designed evaluation forms, practicums,a simulator laboratory, and an annual skills assessment program.
 At the end of year fellowship year, an aggregate evaluation of a fellow’s clinical progress is conducted through a faculty committee on clinical competency.

-DUTY HOURSWe adhere fully to ACGME common program requirements for resident and fellow duty hours.
-We conduct ongoing monitoring of duty hours to ensure compliance.
+WORK HOURSWe adhere fully to ACGME common program requirements for resident and fellow work hours.
+We conduct ongoing monitoring of work hours to ensure compliance.

 MOONLIGHTINGFellows are not permitted to moonlight in their first year of fellowship.
 After the first year, moonlighting is permitted with approval of the Program Director if it is judged not to interfere with the ability of the fellow to achieve the goals and objectives of the educational program.
 Moonlighting must also adhere to the ACGME common program requirements for fellow duty hours.